govi20/EffectiveJava/item1/Readme.md

 The traditional way for a class to allow a client to obtain an instance is to provide a public constructor.
 There is another technique that should be a part of every programmer’s toolkit.
 A class can provide a public static factory method, which is simply a static method that returns an instance of the class.
 Here’s a simple example from Boolean (the boxed primitive class for boolean).
 This method translates a boolean primitive value into a Boolean object reference:

-*public static Boolean valueOf(boolean b) {*
+`public static Boolean valueOf(boolean b) {`
-​	*return b ?
-Boolean.TRUE : Boolean.FALSE;*
+​	`return b ?
+Boolean.TRUE : Boolean.FALSE;`
-*}*
+`}`

 **Advantages**

 - unlike constructors, they have names. -> Code readability (Method name can describe what object it is returning)

-  - For example, the constructor BigInteger(int, int, Random), which returns a BigInteger that is probably prime, would have been better expressed as a static factory method named BigInteger.probablePrime.
+  - For example, the constructor `BigInteger(int, int, Random)`, which returns a `BigInteger` that is probably prime, would have been better expressed as a static factory method named `BigInteger.probablePrime`.
 (This method was added in Java 4.)

   - A class can have only a single constructor with a given signature.
 Programmers have been known to get around this restriction by providing two constructors whose parameter lists differ only in the order of their parameter types.
 This is a really bad idea

 - Unlike constructors, they are not required to create a new object each time they’re invoked. -> Caching

-  The Boolean.valueOf(boolean) method illustrates this technique: it never creates an object.
+  The `Boolean.valueOf(boolean)` method illustrates this technique: it never creates an object.

 - Unlike constructors, they can return an object of any sub-type of their return type.